+Kohei Watanabe

-Kohei Watanabe Waseda University May 2023
+Waseda University

+June 2023

 Topic models have been widely used by political scientists, but the high computational costs of the algorithms often prevent them from analyzing large corpora without aggressive data simplification.
-Therefore, I have developed the seededlda package that has distributed computing and convergence detection mechanisms, both of which dramatically speed up Latent Dirichlet allocation (LDA) by processing small chunks of data in parallel or by terminating Gibbs sampling when topic assignment becomes stable.
-Through systematic evaluation of the algorithms using a corpus 10,000 news articles, I demonstrate that they not only jointly reduce the time for identifying 100 topics from over one hour to about five minutes but also produce results very similar to that of the standard LDA.
-I argue that these faster algorithms are useful in not only identifying topics of documents but also generating document vectors as low dimensional representation of their content for other computational analysis.
+Therefore, I have developed the seededlda package that has distributed computing and convergence detection mechanisms to speed up Latent Dirichlet allocation (LDA): the former is to process small chunks of data in parallel; the latter is to interrupt Gibbs sampling when topic assignment becomes stable.
+In systematic evaluation of the algorithms using a corpus of 10,000 news articles, I demonstrate that they jointly reduce the execution time dramatically but produce results very similar to that of the standard LDA.
+I argue that such faster topic models are useful not only in identifying topics of documents but also in generating document vectors as low dimensional representation of their content for other computational analysis.